-11. Law enforcement officers, including the Denver Police Department ("DPD"), Denver Sheriff's Department, the Aurora Police Department ("APD"), those from other jurisdictions who assisted the Denver and Aurora police, as well as the Colorado State Patrol ("CSP") (collectively, "Officers in Denver"), responded repeatedly with an overwhelming and unconstitutional use of force.
-This excessive use of force injured many protesters and discouraged others from exercising their constitutional rights, suppressed the protesters' speech, and infringed on the rights of legal observers, journalists, and medical personnel attempting to perform their duties at protest sites.

-12. DPD invited and/or allowed neighboring jurisdictions, including Aurora, to send their law enforcement officers to Denver to participate in and assist the DPD in responding to protesters' speech and activities.
-DPD expressly authorized the neighboring jurisdictions to follow their own policies, practices, and/or customs regarding the use of less lethal force during the protests.
-DPD also failed to conduct any joint training exercises with neighboring jurisdictions.
-As such, t Denver is responsible for the actions of the law enforcement officers from other jurisdictions who participated in the DPD's actions, including APD.
-13. Specifically, every day from Thursday, May 28, 2020 through at least Tuesday, June 2, 2020, Officers in Denver used methods of "less-lethal" force to discourage and suppress peaceful protest in public spaces throughout the City of Denver.
+- 11. Law enforcement in the City, including the Denver Police Department ("DPD"), Denver Sheriff's Department, those from other jurisdictions who assisted the Denver police, as well as the Colorado State Patrol ("CSP") (collectively, "Officers in Denver"), responded repeatedly with an overwhelming and unconstitutional use of force.
+This excessive use of force injured many protesters and discouraged others from exercising their constitutional rights, suppressed the protesters' speech, and infringed on the rights of legal observers, journalists, and medical personnel attempting to perform their duties at protest sites. - 12.
+The City invited and/or allowed neighboring jurisdictions to send their law enforcement officers to Denver to participate in and assist the DPD in responding to protesters' speech and activities.
+As such, the City is responsible for the actions of the law enforcement officers from other jurisdictions who participated in the DPD's actions. - 13.
+Specifically, every day from Thursday, May 28, 2020 through at least Tuesday, June 2, 2020, Officers in Denver used methods of "less-lethal" force to discourage and suppress peaceful protest in public spaces throughout the City of Denver.
 These methods of "less-lethal" force included the use of tear gas and chemical irritants, kinetic impact projectiles of various kinds, grenades, pepper spray, and weapons intended to stun with light and sound.
-The use of these "lesslethal" methods constituted excessive force.

-14. The purpose and effect of this excessive force by Officers in Denver has restricted, frustrated, and deterred protesters from exercising their rights under the First Amendment to peacefully assemble, petition for redress of grievances, and exercise freedom of speech.
+The use of these "less-lethal" methods constituted excessive force. - 14.
+The purpose and effect of this excessive force by Officers in Denver has restricted, frustrated, and deterred protesters from exercising their rights under the First Amendment to peacefully assemble, petition for redress of grievances, and exercise freedom of speech.
 It has also infringed on protesters' rights under the Fourth and/or Fourteenth Amendments to be free from unreasonable seizures and excessive use of force.

-15. As a result of the excessive force perpetrated by Officers in Denver, Plaintiffs have suffered a variety of physical injuries, including but not limited to: skull, jaw, and disc fractures; a brain bleed; bruising on the back, limbs, and face; burning in and on the eyes, throat, and face; and lost vision.
-Plaintiffs have also suffered disorientation; sleeplessness; and extended and continuing periods of fearfulness and anxiety.

-16. Plaintiffs have been-and still want to be-part of the movement to protect Black lives.
+- 15. As a result of the excessive force perpetrated by Officers in Denver, Plaintiffs have suffered a variety of physical injuries, including but not limited to: skull, jaw, and disc fractures; a brain bleed; bruising on the back, limbs, and face; burning in and on the eyes, throat, and face; and lost vision.
+Plaintiffs have also suffered disorientation; sleeplessness; and extended and continuing periods of fearfulness and anxiety. - 16.
+Plaintiffs have been-and still want to be-part of the movement to protect Black lives.
 They want to participate in demonstrations against police brutality in the City without fear that law enforcement agents working on behalf of the City will endanger their physical safety and freedom of expression with the unjustified and indiscriminate use of "less-lethal" weapons.
 Plaintiffs bring this action to seek accountability, to vindicate their constitutional rights, and to restrain local law enforcement from continuing to respond to peaceful protest with unconstitutional and indiscriminate force.
-In addition to injunctive and declaratory relief, Plaintiffs also seek damages for the physical and emotional injuries they have suffered because of the policies and/or customs of the Cities of Denver and Aurora and at the hands of law enforcement officers that attacked the demonstrators.
+In addition to injunctive and declaratory relief, Plaintiffs also seek damages for the physical and emotional injuries they have suffered at the hands of the City and the law enforcement officers attacking the demonstrators.